clvv/fasd/fad.1.md

 * recently-used: GTK's recently-used file (Usually available on Linux)

-* current: Provides everything in $PWD (whereever you are executing `fasd`)
+* current: Provides everything in $PWD (whereever you are executing `fad`)

 * viminfo: Vim's editing history, useful if you want to define an alias just for editing things in vim

-You can define your own backend by declaring a function by that name in your `.fasdrc`.
-You can set default backend with `_FASD_BACKENDS` variable in our `.fasdrc`.
+You can define your own backend by declaring a function by that name in your `.fadrc`.
+You can set default backend with `_FASD_BACKENDS` variable in our `.fadrc`.

 # TWEAKS

-Upon every execution, fasd will source "/etc/fasdrc" and "$HOME/.fasdrc" if they are present.
+Upon every execution, fad will source "/etc/fadrc" and "$HOME/.fadrc" if they are present.
 Below are some variables you can set:

     $_FASD_DATA
-    Path to the fasd data file, default "$HOME/.fasd".
+    Path to the fad data file, default "$HOME/.fad".

     $_FASD_BLACKLIST
     List of blacklisted strings.
 Commands matching them will not be processed.